artefactual/atom-docs/user-manual/data-templates/rad-template.rst

 **CSV Column** relatedUnitsOfDescription

-**Rule** For associated material, "If records in another institution are associated with the unit being described by virtue of the fact that they share the same provenance, make a citation to the associated material at the fonds, series or collection level, or for discrete items, indicating its
+**RAD Rule** For associated material, "If records in another institution are associated with the unit being described by virtue of the fact that they share the same provenance, make a citation to the associated material at the fonds, series or collection level, or for discrete items, indicating its